-Due: Nov.
-25th Based on the discipleship strategies and the foundational concepts of development laid in class, the biblical foundations and mandates of discipleship discussed in your Biblical Overview of Discipleship paper, the context profile you created, and personal research, develop a discipleship strategy which can be implemented in your specific ministry setting.
-Create a Power Point presentation (25 slides) or Publisher Handbook (25 pages), which provides an overview, explanation and rationale for your strategy.
-PowerPoint is preferred.
+Due: Dec.
+4th Based on the discipleship strategies and the foundational concepts of development laid in class, the biblical foundations and mandates of discipleship discussed in your Biblical Overview of Discipleship paper, the context profile you created, and personal research, develop a discipleship strategy which can be implemented in your specific ministry setting.
+Create a Powerpoint presentation (25 slides) or Publisher Handbook (25 pages), which provides an overview, explanation and rationale for your strategy.
 This presentation should include a minimum of 8 to 12 weeks detailed description for how to implement your strategy (which can either include planning processes or curriculum and content materials, etc.) should be included in this presentation.
 Further directions regarding this assignment will be provided during class.
 PDF's, Keynote, or Pages will not be accepted for this assignment.